OFFICE OF THE

-A primary mission of the Legal Support Command is to serve uniformed members of the California Military Department with legal issues related to their service.
+A primary mission of the Office of the Staff Judge Advocate is to serve uniformed members of the California Military Department with legal issues related to their service.

 If you are currently deployed and have a legal issue that may impede your ability to perform your duties, we can help you.